rokath/trice/docs/TriceUserManual.md

 ---
   ![./ref/triceCOBSBlockDiagram.svg](./ref/triceCOBSBlockDiagram.svg)

 The Trice tool is a background helper giving the developer focus on its programming task.
 The once generated ID is not changed anymore without need.
 If for example the format string gets changed into `"msg: %d Kelvin!\n"`, a new ID is inserted automatically and the reference list gets extended.
 Obsolete IDs are kept inside the [**T**rice **I**D **L**ist](../_test/testdata/til.json) for compatibility with older firmware versions.
 It could be possible, when merging code, an ID is used twice for different format strings.
 In that case, the ID inside the reference list wins and the additional source gets patched with a new ID.
-This maybe unwanted patching is avoidable with proper [ID management](./TriceIDManagement.md).
+This maybe unwanted patching is avoidable with proper [Trice ID management](#trice-id-management).
 The reference list should be kept under source code control.

 Moreover, using `trice i -cache && make && trice c -cache` in a build script makes the IDs invisible to the developer reducing the data noise giving more space to focus on the development task.
 See [build.sh](../examples/L432KC_gen_ad_toClang_ed_inst/build.sh) as a working example and the [Trice Cache](#trice-cache) chapter for details.